Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Quench dynamics across magnetic phases

 \section{Quench dynamics across magnetic phases}

 Having explicated the static properties of VBV and BVB nonlinear excitations, in the following we aim at addressing alterations of the ensuing waveforms being subjected to quenches of the $q$ parameter in order to cross the distinct magnetic phase boundaries (see also Fig.~\ref{fig_1} and Fig.~\ref{fig_4}).
 To monitor the quench-induced dynamical evolution of the spinor gases at hand in an experimentally relevant fashion~\cite{huh2020observation}, we expose them to finite temperatures.
+Note that quenches are routinely utilized in spin-1 ultracold atom experiments to probe transition boundaries~\cite{vinit2017precise}, spin-turbulence and the related to it half-quantum vortex generation~\cite{kang2017emergence} but also to study matter-wave jet formation~\cite{kim2021emission}.
+Contrary to the above, here we use quenches at finite temperatures i) to activate the internal motion of the identified vortical spinors, ii) facilitate population transfer among the components and iii) study structural deformations of both BVB and VBV configurations across the distinct magnetic phases.
 In the mean-field framework in order to qualitatively account for thermal effects we utilize the following coupled system of three dissipative GPEs~\cite{proukakis2008finite,katsimiga2021phase}

 In Eqs.~(\ref{psi_zerodis})-(\ref{psi_pmdis}) $\mathcal{\tilde{H}} \equiv \mathcal{H}-\mu_{m_F}$ and $\gamma \ll 1$ is a dimensionless dissipative parameter that is connected to the spinor systems' temperature~\cite{yan2014exploring}.
 Typically, $\gamma \in [2 \times 10^{-4}, 2 \times 10^{-3}]$ refers to temperatures $T \in [10, 100]$nK as has been discussed, e.g., in Ref.~\cite{yan2014exploring}.